omega-800/ss/README.md

 # ss

 ~A radically Simple Shell.~
 A Super Simple repl.
-Please don't be offended by its name, it was inspired by elon musk.
+Please don't be offended by its name, it was inspired by elon musk sending his heart out to all of us.

 ## syntax

 Heavily inspired by [haskell](https://www.haskell.org/) and [nix](https://nixos.org/).
 See `./src/flexer/parser.h` for EBNF grammar definition.

 ## examples

 Run `make && ./ss` or `nix run` to start the repl.
-Run `make && ./ss -f filename.nlys` or `nix run . -- -f filename.nlys` to evaluate an ss script.
+Run `make && ./ss -f filename.nlys` or `nix run . -- -f filename.nlys` to evaluate an ss expression.

 ```
 # if statement